 67. Power Line Safety

 A high voltage power line can be dangerous to you and others around it.
 Not paying attention to your surroundings, underestimating the height or width of equipment, fatigue - these are all common causes for contacting a power line with large equipment such as trucks and tractors.
 Be aware of your surroundings.

 Showing up to work when you shouldn’t can be a health and safety risk.
-Most common forms of Presenteeism include: Working while sick, too much or when distracted with personal issues are examples of when to be at work.
+Most common forms of Presenteeism include: Working while sick, too much or when distracted with personal issues are examples of when not to be at work.

 69. Protecting the Public